Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/corrective_smooth.rst

    Corrective Smooth Modifier.

-The modifier also uses a *Rest* state, to use as a reference Internally this modifier uses smoothing, so some of the options adjust the kind of smoothing.
+The modifier also uses a *Rest* state, to use as a reference.
+Internally this modifier uses smoothing, so some of the options adjust the kind of smoothing.

 ..
 Shares description with ``smooth.rst``